Updated September 2019

-Another factor that may be taken into account in assessing reasonableness is the relative strengths of the bargaining positions between the parties.
+Another factor that may be taken into account in assessing reasonableness are the relative strengths of the bargaining positions between the parties.
 The more junior the employee, the more difficult it may be to justify a restraint, whereas more senior employees who may have negotiated their contracts on an individual basis, sometimes with the benefit of legal assistance, may be more likely to be held to their contracts.

-Restrictive covenants in business sale agreements
+Restrictive Covenants in business agreements

 Restrictive covenants are not only found in employment contracts.
 They are commonly encountered in business purchase agreements, joint venture and shareholder agreements, franchise and commercial agency agreements.
-Whilst the aforementioned general principles still apply, the approach taken by the courts to their enforceability is significantly different.
+Whilst the aforementioned general principles still apply, the approach adopted by the courts to their enforceability is significantly different.

 - Rather than fettering or restraining trade, business sale covenants can be regarded as facilitating trade.